oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 the client or the authorization server directs the resource owner's user-agent to another destination.
-While the examples in this specification show the use of the HTTP 302 status code, any other method available via the user-agent to accomplish this redirection is allowed and is considered to be an implementation detail.
+While the examples in this specification show the use of the HTTP 302 status code, any other method available via the user-agent to accomplish this redirection, with the exception of HTTP 307, is allowed and is considered to be an implementation detail.
+See {{redirect_307}} for details.

 ## Interoperability